piom8813/RecordSweeper/individual-sites.md

 Boston, MA 02113

 Please allow upwards of 30 days for us to fully process your Data Removal Request.

+## Mylife.com

+*Rating:* Hard

+To remove your Mylife.com profile you must follow these directions:

+Your MyLife Public Page continues to show up in searches but premium members are able to control which information is exposed.
+You must be a premium member to delete information from your Public Page and original sources.
+Click on the “My Privacy” tab at the top of your Public Page, and click on “Exposed Private Info.”
+Next to each listing of exposed information there is a “remove” button.
+Click that button to begin the removal process.

+For more information please vist [this link](http://www.mylife.com/help/#gi20).

 ## Newspapers.com